ecthelionvi/NeoSave.nvim/README.md

 - Save all open buffers or only the current buffer.
 - Auto-save files upon modification.
-- Toggle auto-saving on and off.
+- Toggle auto-saving off and on.

 ## 🔔  Default Behavior